Zonta Launches 16 Days of Activism Campaign

 Zonta's efforts to prevent violence against women worldwide focus on: raising awareness of, and improving education about, violence against women and children; implementing, promoting and enforcing local laws and policies that protect women and victims of violence; and providing medical, legal, rehabilitation and reintegration services for survivors of violence.

 Come join us with partners from Haven Society at 6pm on Friday Nov.
-24th at the Bees Knees Cafe (208 Wallace Street, Nanaimo) to network and launch the annual Zonta says NO! to Violence against women campaign.
+25th to launch the annual Zonta says NO! to Violence against women campaign.